GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Results and discussion

-With the incorporation of SOC, although the electronic bands are slightly perturbed, the overall feature of the bands remain similar with only minor splittings (see Fig. S5 and associated discussions in section S2 of SM \cite{supplement}) of about $\sim$ 70 meV at certain momenta which is relatively smaller than the non-relativistic spin splitting.
-The $z$-component of spin also shows the same \textit{alternating} feature seen in non-relativistic bands (see Fig. S6(a) of SM \cite{supplement}).
-This can be attributed to Gd$^{3+}$ being an effective $s$-state ion (Gd$^{3+}: 4f^{7}$, $L=0$) which implies a dominance of non-relativistic effects on the electronic properties of GdAlSi in spite of Gd$^{3+}$ being a heavy ion.
-This also implicates the $z$-component of spin to be a conserved quantity ($m_s$ is a good quantum number) and it is further protected by $C_{\infty}$ symmetry of the spin-only groups \cite{Smejkal2022,PhysRevX.12.040501} due to the collinear magnetic arrangement.
-Band-splitting at various crystal momenta can thus be attributed to the lack of both $\mathcal{P}$ and $\mathcal{T}$ symmetries along those directions in the bulk BZ.
-Due to SOC, avoided crossings appear near the Fermi level ($E_F$) along the $\Gamma-\Sigma-\Sigma_1$ and $\Gamma-\Sigma^{\prime}-\Sigma_1^{\prime}$ path leading to high intrinsic total Berry curvature.
-For more details, see Fig. S6(b) and associated discussions in section S2 of SM \cite{supplement}.
-Further, a search of topological nodal points in the bulk BZ reveals a total of 16 pairs of Weyl points (WPs) with opposite chirality, as shown in Fig. \ref{fig:fig1}(f) (top-bottom).
-Out of these 16 pairs, 8 pairs are of type-I while the other 8 pairs are of type-II WPs.
-More details of the bulk WPs can be found in Table S3 of SM \cite{supplement}.
-The 3D bulk Fermi surface is shown in Fig. S7 of SM \cite{supplement}.
-The type-I WPs can further be divided into 4 pairs lying at an energy $\sim 25$ meV above $E_F$ (referred to as type-IA) and the other 4 pairs lying at an energy $\sim 79$ meV above $E_F$ (referred to as type-IB).
-Similarly, the type-II WPs can further be divided into 4 pairs lying at an energy $\sim 57$ meV above $E_F$ (referred to as type-IIA) and the other 4 pairs lying at an energy $\sim 66$ meV above $E_F$ (referred to as type-IIB) (shown in Fig. S8 of the SM \cite{supplement}).
-All the type-I WPs lie on the $k_z = 0$ plane while 4 pairs of type-II WPs are distributed symmetrically above and below.
-Type-I WPs of the same chirality are related by inversion unlike type-II WPs.
-The division of the type-I and type-II WPs into sub-types is important to differentiate the nature of Fermi arcs on (001) surface.
-This is discussed in more details in Sec. \ref{surface}.
+Further, a search of topological nodal points in the bulk BZ reveals a total of 16 pairs of Weyl points (WPs) with opposite chirality as shown in Figs. \ref{FS}(a,b).
+Out of these 16 pairs, 8 pairs are type-I while the other 8 pairs are type-II WPs.
+All the type-I WPs lie on the $k_z=0$ plane whereas the type-II WPs are distributed on four planes at $k_z=\pm0.29$~\AA$^{-1}$ and $k_z=\pm0.36$~\AA$^{-1}$.
+The 3D bulk Fermi surface is shown in Figs. \ref{FS}(c,d).
+The type-I WPs can further be divided into 4 pairs lying at an energy $\sim 24$ meV above $E_F$ (referred to as type-IA) and the other 4 pairs lying at an energy $\sim 79$ meV above $E_F$ (referred to as type-IB).
+Similarly, the type-II WPs can further be divided into 4 pairs lying at an energy $\sim 58$ meV above $E_F$ (referred to as type-IIA) and the other 4 pairs lying at an energy $\sim 65$ meV above $E_F$ (referred to as type-IIB).
+The dispersion around the different types of WPs are shown in Figs. \ref{FS}(e-h).
+More details about the WP coordinates can be found in Table S3 of SM \cite{supplement}.
+The associated topologically non-trivial Fermi arcs are discussed in more details in Sec. \ref{surface}.